-Employee absence is a significant cost for many organisations, yet research suggests that only a third of employers monitor that cost.
-Employees may need time off for a variety of reasons, from short-term sickness to maternity leave or public duties.
-Effective absence management seeks to support the needs of employees while providing clear and consistent guidance to avoid unauthorised absence or inappropriate use of sick pay schemes.
+Employee absence is a significant cost for many organisations, yet research suggests that only a minority of employers monitor that cost.
+Employees may need time off for a variety of reasons, from short-term sickness to longer-term health issues.
+An effective absence management framework should support the health needs of employees while providing clear and consistent guidance to avoid unauthorised absence or inappropriate use of sick pay schemes.

 Why absence from work matters

-Effective absence management involves finding a balance between providing support to help employees with health problems stay in and return to work, and taking consistent and firm action against employees who try to take advantage of organisations’ occupational sick pay schemes.
+Effective attendance management involves finding a balance between providing support to help employees with health conditions stay in and return to work, and taking consistent and firm action in the minority of cases where employees could try to take advantage of their organisation’s occupational sick pay scheme.